MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 > [!div class="button"]
 > [Get started with UWP](/windows/uwp/get-started/)

 You also have access to modern Windows platform features and APIs provided by the **Windows App SDK**.
-For more information, see [Migrate to the Windows App SDK](../windows-app-sdk/migrate-to-windows-app-sdk/overall-migration-strategy.md) later in this article.
+For more information, see [Migrate to the Windows App SDK](../windows-app-sdk/migrate-to-windows-app-sdk/overall-migration-strategy.md).

 <!-- - [Set up your development environment](../windows-app-sdk/set-up-your-development-environment.md)
 - [Get started](/windows/uwp/get-started/)